Kingdom of Judah: Destruction and dispersion

 Despite the strong remonstrances of Jeremiah and others, Zedekiah revolted against Nebuchadnezzar by ceasing to pay tribute to him and entered an alliance with Pharaoh Hophra.
 In 589 BCE, Nebuchadnezzar II returned to Judah and again besieged Jerusalem.
 Many Jews fled to surrounding Moab, Ammon, Edom and other countries to seek refuge.
 The city fell after a siege, which lasted either eighteen or thirty months, and Nebuchadnezzar again pillaged both Jerusalem and the Temple and then destroyed both.
 After killing all of Zedekiah's sons, Nebuchadnezzar took Zedekiah to Babylon and so put an end to the independent Kingdom of Judah.
 According to the Book of Jeremiah, in addition to those killed during the siege, some 4,600 people were deported after the fall of Judah.
 By 586 BCE, much of Judah had been devastated, and the former kingdom had suffered a steep decline of both its economy and its population.

+Modern archaeological research on sixth-century Judah indicates a sharp decline in the region's population.
+Estimates vary among scholars, but generally point to a drop from roughly 110,000 people before the Babylonian conquest to somewhere between 15,000 and 40,000 afterwards.
+This collapse was not caused by deportations alone.
+Wartime deaths from battle, execution, and famine caused by disrupted agriculture, as well as voluntary flight abroad, also contributed.